h2xd/exposition/docs/src/cookbook/setup-msw.md

 <<< @/cookbook/examples/01-setup-msw.ts#setup-msw

-Pass the `Exposition` configuration and your msw client to the integration.
+Pass the `ExpositionState` configuration and your msw client to the integration.

 <<< @/cookbook/examples/01-setup-msw.ts#setup-msw-integration{3-4}